yc3136/unriddle/README.md

 6. Changes are saved automatically

 ### Font Configuration (Popup Font Customization)
-Unriddle lets you control the font used for LLM responses in the in-page popup:
+unriddle lets you control the font used for LLM responses in the in-page popup:

 - **Dynamic Font (default):** The popup matches the font family and size of your selected text for seamless integration with any website.
 - **Custom Font:** Choose from a wide selection of browser-supported fonts (Arial, Times New Roman, Roboto, etc.) and set your preferred font size.
 A live preview is shown as you adjust the settings.